WARP: Weight Teleportation for Attack-Resilient Unlearning Protocols: Introduction

 \item \textbf{Comprehensive evaluation.} We evaluate our attacks and defense across three datasets—CIFAR-10, Tiny-ImageNet, and ImageNet-1K—using ResNet-18 and ViT-B/16 models under both black-box and white-box settings.
 Results across multiple unlearning algorithms show that teleportation consistently reduces privacy leakage while preserving accuracy on the retain set.

 \end{itemize}

 Overall, our work reframes unlearning privacy risk through the lens of \emph{gradient norm reduction} and connects it to neural network symmetry, an underexplored optimization principle that lays a conceptual foundation for more privacy attack–resilient unlearning algorithms.
 Related works to ours are discussed in more detail in Appendix~\ref{sec:appendix-rw}.
+The implementation\footnote{Our code is available at \url{https://github.com/mammadmaheri7/WARP_Unlearning}.} is publicly available.